IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/ifc_concepts/working_with_representations.rst

 Converting Representations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-BlenderBIM offers tools to convert between different representation types:
+Bonsai offers tools to convert between different representation types:

 1. Select the representation you want to convert.
 2. In the Representation Utilities section, you'll find options like: